godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

 like.
 This operation is called instancing, and doing it from code happens in two
 steps:

-1. Loading the scene from the hard drive.
+1. Loading the scene from the local storage.
 2. Creating an instance of the loaded :ref:`PackedScene <class_PackedScene>`
    resource.